 - Mental health disorders

-We can make a connection between the stress of racism and eating disorders.
+We can make a connection between the stress of racism and an eating disorder diagnosis.
 For example, bulimia is strongly associated with stress and is higher for Black people.
 This may be due to the stress of racism.

 Additionally, the most common eating disorder among Black people is binge eating disorder, with an onset age of 22.75 years.
 This older age of onset may reflect that the cause is stress from racism, not body image.
 Racism impacts Black people on many levels of mental health.
 And of course it impacts eating disorder diagnosis and treatment.